Kjaerandsen/Corona-Case-Information-Service/README.md

 The body contains
  * the URL to be triggered upon event (the service that should be invoked)
- * the frequency with which the invocation occurs in seconds (timeout)
+ * the frequency with which the invocation occurs in seconds (timeout), minimum 60, values lower get changed to 60
  * the information of interest (`stringency` of policy or `confirmed` cases)
  * indication whether notifications should only be sent when information has changed ("ON_CHANGE") - for example, the stringency has changed since the last call *AND* the timeout is reached -, or be sent in any case whenever the specified timeout expires ("ON_TIMEOUT")
  * the country for which the trigger applies